importre/fromto/readme.md

 ## How do I use it in detail?

 Basically `FromTo` has an `FtAction` or more.
 Given some actions, `FromTo` can execute all actions asynchronously.
-And `FromTo` notifies corresponding view of the `loading` state.
+And `FromTo` notifies corresponding view of the `loading` state via `FtView` interface.

 > - Synchronous or asynchronous action
 >   - Actually it's up to observable's schedule.